markcellus/scroll-js/README.md

 Like hiding the location url bar as you scroll down the window of the document on mobile browsers, for instance.
 Or [pausing heavy processes](http://developer.telerik.com/featured/scroll-event-change-ios-8-big-deal/), until the user is done performing a task as to not interrupt them.
-So it's increasingly important to avoid manipulating document, html and body tags for any reason (including scrolling).
+So it's increasingly important to use these elements in a way that lends nicely to native browser functionality, including scrolling logic.

 The other libraries out there use CSS transitioning and animations to "fake" a scrolling effect.
 While this is clever, it moves you further away from the tools native javascript gives you, like event listening (you can not